Santhosh25/react-todo/README.md

 # React.js To-do App using javascript
-Simple Todo application for day to day activities.\ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple Todo application for day to day activities.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Features:\
+Features:
-1. Searchable.\
+1. Searchable.
-2. Filters based All, Completed, Pending and Archived options.\
+2. Filters based on All, Completed, Pending and Archived options.
-3. Pagination.\
+3. Pagination.

 ## Available Scripts